ethereum-optimism/design-docs/protocol/external-block-production.md

 ### Costs

 1. It breaks any existing and future assumptions around there being 1 execution layer for each consensus layer client in the OP Stack.
-2. Adding software between a source and desintination will always incur some latency hit.
+2. Adding software between a source and destination will always incur some latency hit.
-3. Without propoer illumination, it could make portions of the protocol opaque to the user, but this may be true of any custom ordering rule.
+3. Without proper illumination, it could make portions of the protocol opaque to the user, but this may be true of any custom ordering rule.
 4. A working solution could delay an in-protocol solution indefinitely due to lack of urgency to merge in.

 ## Resource Usage

 This approach doubles the amount of bandwidth needed for sending a block to the `op-node` by accepting an external block from the block builder.
-Bu the sidecar only forwards one payload to `op-node` based on it's selection criteria.
+But the sidecar only forwards one payload to `op-node` based on its selection criteria.

 # Alternatives Considered
-A variety of alternate desgns we're considered and some implemented.
+A variety of alternate designs we're considered and some implemented.

 1. Proposer `op-node` <> `builder-op-geth` (payload attributes stream):
    - Proposer's` op-node` requests block from builder's op-geth.